Winchester Model 1905

 In 1941 Winchester designed the M1 Carbine in response to a US Army competition for a light rifle.
 The designers were able to adapt the Model 1905 trigger group and magazine for the trials rifle which saved on research and development time.

 Variants

 In addition to the standard or "plain finish" model, a deluxe or "fancy finish" model was offered with pistol grip stock and checkering on the forearm and wrist of the stock.
 The plain finish rifles were offered in 1905 at a list price of $28, the fancy finish rifles for $43.

 Woodhull light rifle

 The Woodhull light rifle was issued by Frederick W. Woodhull of the Woodhull Corporation Millington, NJ.

-Its a fully automatic modified Model 1905 chambered in .30 Carbine, it was competing to become the M1 carbine but lost to Winchester.
+It is a fully automatic variant of Model 1905 chambered in .30 Carbine, it was competing to become the M1 carbine but lost to Winchester.
 It was submitted in the trails May–June 1941, further improved and submitted in the trails August 1941.